SEAT 133: History

 The 133 effectively replaced the SEAT 850 and the SEAT 600 both of which had been produced in considerable numbers with around 800,000 of the more venerable 600 built – almost exclusively for the domestic market - by 1974.

-Initially the 133 was only sold in Spain and did not enjoy great success, since it suffered from frequent overheating problems.
+Initially the 133 was mainly sold in Spain and there it did not enjoy great success, since it suffered from frequent overheating problems.
 It was intended to replace the old 600 and 850 models, and was also meant to provide a means for SEAT to open new markets and make up for the loss of sales in Spain that would come with the disappearance of the restrictions in car imports during the 1970s.
-Export rates were higher than for the 133's predecessors (as well as the remainder of the SEAT range), reaching 36.7 percent in 1976.
+In the next years, export rates went up and were higher than for most of the 133's predecessors (as well as the remainder of the SEAT range), reaching 36.7 percent in 1976.
 Up to 200,000 SEAT 133s had been produced by 1979 in Spain.

 Noteworthy at that time was the engine's compression ratio of only 8:1, which permitted the car to run on 85 octane petrol/gasoline.
 This was still appropriate in Spain, but elsewhere in western Europe even "regular" fuel grades by now generally guaranteed a higher minimum octane rating.

 As with the 850, it was a rear-wheel drive, rear-engined car – a layout that was being supplanted by front-engined, front-wheel drive hatchbacks like the Renault 5 and Fiat's own Fiat 127 at the time.

 Reflecting the rear engine lay-out, there was just a small well for parcels behind the back seats, with more room for luggage at the front boot.